joakim-brannstrom/datacat/README.md

 # Credit

 All credit goes to Frank McSherry <fmcsherry@me.com> for the excellent blog post and implementation (this port).
 I highly recommend to read [Frank's blog](https://github.com/frankmcsherry/blog/blob/master/posts/2018-05-19.md).

+Credit also goes to the team that spurred Frank McSherry and provided the datasets.
+See there [paper](https://www.ics.uci.edu/~guoqingx/papers/wang-asplos17.pdf) and [implementation](https://github.com/Graspan/graspan-cpp)